 - Take the time to get organized.
 Make sure you have all of your supplies in stock and that you’re caught up on paperwork.
 When sales are busier we often don’t have as much time for things like this so the slow times can be a perfect way to get caught up.

-- Get your shop in tip top shape.
+- Get your shop in tip-top shape.
 Really learn and implement SEO strategies so that you can appear in as many search results as possible.
-Also take new photos of your products to make your shop look fresh and inviting.
-And grab your freebie Etsy Shop Makeover Checklist which will help make sure you’ve covered all the bases and have built a shop with a solid foundation.
+Also, take new photos of your products to make your shop look fresh and inviting.

 - Train a friend or family member to help you with your business.
 Many sellers, especially those who create holiday decor or products that make a great gift find that their sales go up exponentially during the holiday season.
 Use the slower times to find someone who is willing to help with your business and train them to make your products or package your products.